ryan-mcclue/musings/notes.md

 uica.uops.info gives percentage of time instruction was on a port (this is useful for determining bottle-necks, e.g. series of instructions all require port 1 and 2, so cannot paralleise easily) so, although best case say is issue instruction every 4 cycles, this bottleneck will give higher throughput

+# Optimisation
+1. Optimisation (this is rarely done due to time involved) Do back-of-envelope calculations; look at algorithm to see if wasteful; benchmark to see if hitting theoretical calculations and then use timings etc. to isolate why our code isn't hitting these theoretical numbers
+Very importantly need to know what the theoretical maximum is, which will be dependent on the program, e.g bounded by number of bytes sent to graphics card, kernel stdout etc.
+2. Non-pessimisation (do this all the time)
+Don't introduce unecessary work (interpreter; complex libraries; constructs like polymorphism/classes people have convinced themselves are necessary) for the CPU to do to solve the problem
+3. Fake optimisation (very bad philosophy)
+Repeating context-specific statements e.g. use memcpy as it's optimised (however the speed of something is so context specific, so non-statement), arrays are faster than linked lists (again, so dependent on what your usage patterns are)

+When many people say too much effort involved in optimisation, they are generally thinking of point 1

+sometimes things should be running faster than they should, however only so much we can replace e.g. the structure of many OSs are based on legacy code, so simply outputting to stdout may go through shell then kernel etc. also, may have to deal with pessimised libraries. in these cases:
+* isolate bad code, i.e. draw hard boundary between your code and theirs by caching calls to them
+* do as little modification to the data coming in from them (no need to say put in a string class etc.)

+(intel gives us 64 bit index to memory, so effectively give us circular buffers for free?)

 # Software Architecture
 amdahls law gives the time taken for execution given a number of cogives the time taken for execution given a number of cores. for this formula (indeed any formula) we can obtain some property by seeing as function parameter approaches infinity. in this case, the parallelising part drops out.